-A couple of weeks ago, I shared a post about my recent collaboration with Martin.
+A little while ago, I shared a post about my recent collaboration with Martin.
 Martin and I worked on an illuminated letter H together, you can read all about it here.
 It seemed only natural, that we’d follow that collaboration with an Artist Interview, giving you the opportunity to get to know Martin better.

 I came to know Martin in 2015.
 He and I were both actively posting pictures of our artwork in some groups focusing on hand lettering in Facebook.
-We regularly commented on each other’s work and now, 3 years later we’re still doing the same thing on Instagram.
-Martin and I were, and still are, at similar stages in our art journey, so we’re very encouraged by each other’s creative walk.
+We regularly commented on each other’s work and now, all these years later we’re still doing the same thing on Instagram.
+Martin and I were, and still are, at similar stages in our art journey, so we’re very encouraged by each other’s expressive walk.

 Welcome Martin, tell me a bit about your background and how you got into this style of art?
 It appears you are a very active illustrator and lettering artist…

 Ok, so I’m a Mexican, residing in the United States for nearly 28 years, and I have always been interested in art.
 I come from very humble beginnings and we didn’t have much growing up.
 My mother was a single parent who always made sure there was some food.

 I remember being about 3 when I started drawing, I have always drawn.
 When I was in high school, a teacher called Mr Robrock nominated me for a small scholarship.
 Every Saturday for 8 weeks, I attended the Arts Centre, Pasadena where I worked on my art, I was using charcoals and quills for my drawings.
 This was a good influence for me.